 Maratha reservation update: Lawyers working on quota case in Supreme Court

-New Delhi, Oct 27: Maharashtra minister and Congress leader Ashok Chavan said senior lawyers were working to ensure the state''s stand on the Maratha quota is put forward in the Supreme Court so that the stay on the decision to provide quota to the community can be lifted.
+New Delhi, Oct 27: Maharashtra minister and Congress leader Ashok Chavan said senior lawyers were working to ensure the state's stand on the Maratha quota is put forward in the Supreme Court so that the stay on the decision to provide quota to the community can be lifted.

 Chavan, who heads the cabinet subcommittee on Maratha reservations, was speaking to reporters in Aurangabad.